contao/docs/docs/manual/guides/local-installation/xampp.en.md

 ## Apache configuration

-XAMPP or Apache on Windows are having a default value of the so called `ThreadStackSize` of only 1 MB, while Linux system are configured with a default value of 8 MB liegt.
+XAMPP or Apache on Windows are having a default value of the so called `ThreadStackSize` of only 1 MB, while Linux system are configured with a default value of 8 MB.
 In order to avoid crashes of the local server, it is recommended to increase the setting of this value.
 Add an entry to the file `D:\xampp\apache\conf\httpd.conf` to increase the `ThreadStackSize` to 8 MB